Colbert-Sesanker/Clojure/README.md

 #Amino Acid Predictor:

- Start a REPL, load in name-space and functions.
+ Start a REPL then load in the namespace and functions.

- The main functions are:
+The two main functions are:

+#1.
-#1. (com-pare "A" "B" "C" "D")
+                                           (com-pare "A" "B" "C" "D")
   Enter the three arguments as paths to plain text files with peptide sequences
   Inputs:
-  "A" : Path to protein used to train the classifier.
+  * "A" : Path to protein used to train the classifier.
-  "B" : Path to protein with gaps to test.
+  * "B" : Path to protein with gaps to test.
-  "C" : Path to the same protein as argument "B" without any gaps.
+  * "C" : Path to the same protein as argument "B" without any gaps.
 Used to score the accuracy of the classifier
    Output:
-  "D" : Name of output file.
-Outputs result in the current directory.
+  * "D" : Name of output file.
+Outputs the result in the current directory.

+  Try:
-   Try: (com-pare "order.txt" "orderX.txt" "order.txt")
+                                 (com-pare "order.txt" "orderX.txt" "order.txt")

   Generate these files using the procedure below.

   Notice the files "A" and "C" are the same.
 This means the file used to train the classifier is the same as the one used to score it.
 Since this data is artificially generated, the model should find patterns in the data, and it does.
-    To generate this data in the REPL type (order-protein 100 ["LRKDC" "YDEST" "ESGPI"] "order.txt")
+To generate this data in the REPL type:

+                            (order-protein 100 ["LRKDC" "YDEST" "ESGPI"] "order.txt")

   The order-protein function shuffles the three 5-letter chunks, "LRKDC" "YDEST" "ESGPI", concatenates them, shuffles them again, concatenates them to the previous and so on 100 times.
 This yields a string of 1500 characters written out as plain text to the file order.txt, in the current directory.
   To generate orderX.txt simply replace any 4 Gs with X in order.txt using a find/replace in any text editor.

   To understand why the classifier works so well on the order.txt data it is necessary to understand the classification process: When com-pare takes in a training peptide sequence, "A", it breaks it up into